 There are the following main types of storage media:

 1. Magnetic storage media:

-Magnetic media is coated with a magnetic layer which is magnetized in clockwise or anticlockwise directions.
+Magnetic media is coated with a magnetic layer that is magnetized in clockwise or anticlockwise directions.
 When the disk moves, the head interprets the data stored at a specific location in binary 1s and 0s at reading.

-Examples: hard disks, floppy disks and magnetic tapes.
+Examples: hard disks, floppy disks, and magnetic tapes.

 - Hard disk: A hard disk consists of one or more circular disks called platters which are mounted on a common spindle.
-Each surface of a platter is coated with a magnetic material.
-Both surfaces of each disk are capable of storing data except the top and bottom disk where only the inner surface is used.
+Each surface of a platter is coated with magnetic material.
+Both surfaces of each disk are capable of storing data except the top and bottom disks where only the inner surface is used.
 The information is recorded on the surface of the rotating disk by magnetic read/write heads.
-These heads are joined to a common arm known as access arm.
+These heads are joined to a common arm known as the access arm.